Borrowing money from a bank to finance your business is a lot harder than getting a loan to buy a new car or to improve your home.

 The bank will be keen to see what experience you have in your sector, and what kind of management team you have.
 Show that you invest in training and you are in this for the long-term.
 This all helps to give it confidence its money will be invested in people who know what they’re doing.

-Remove the risk for the bank
+Remove or reduce the risk for the bank

 Lending money is lucrative for banks, but fraught with danger.
 The costs of trying to get repayments from defaulters are high (especially during tough economic times).
 The more you can take the risk away for the bank, the easier it will be to get the loan, and you may even get better terms.